hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 - `evictionMaxSize`: Maximum number of entries kept in the memory before eviction kicks in.
 Its default value is `Number.MAX_SAFE_INTEGER`.
 - `evictionSamplingCount`: Number of random entries that are evaluated to see if some of them are already expired.
 If there are expired entries, those are removed and there is no need for eviction.
 Its default value is `8`.
 - `evictionSamplingPoolSize`: Size of the pool for eviction candidates.
 The pool is kept sorted according to eviction policy.
 The entry with the highest score is evicted.
 Its default value is `16`.

+> **NOTE: When you use `default` as the Near Cache configuration key, it has a special meaning.
+Hazelcast client will use that configuration as the default one for all Maps, unless there is a specific configuration for a Map.**

 #### 7.8.2.2.
 Near Cache Example for Map